sentinel-hub/sentinelhub-js/README.md

 # Authentication for Processing API

 Requests to Processing API need to be authenticated.
+Documentation about authentication is available at [Sentinel Hub documentation](https://docs.sentinel-hub.com/api/latest/#/API/authentication).

-Authentication is done by requesting an authentication token and setting it as described in [Layers](#layers).
+In short, authentication is done by requesting an authentication token and setting it as described in [Layers](#layers).
 The authentication token is retrieved by making a request to the `https://services.sentinel-hub.com/oauth/token` endpoint with the OAuth Client's id and secret.

 To get the OAuth Client's id and secret, a new OAuth Client must be created in [**User settings**](https://apps.sentinel-hub.com/dashboard/#/account/settings) on **Sentinel Hub Dashboard** under **OAuth clients**.